robcarver17/pysystemtrade/docs/data.md

 The roll parameters include all the information we need about how a given instrument rolls:

 - `hold_rollcycle` and `priced_rollcycle`.
 The 'priced' contracts are those that we can get prices for, whereas the 'hold' cycle contracts are those we actually hold.
-We may hold all the priced contracts (like for equities), or only only some because of liquidity issues (eg Gold), or to keep a consistent seasonal position (i.e. CRUDE_W is Winter Crude, so we only hold December).
+We may hold all the priced contracts (like for equities), or only some because of liquidity issues (eg Gold), or to keep a consistent seasonal position (i.e. CRUDE_W is Winter Crude, so we only hold December).
 - `roll_offset_day`: This indicates how many calendar days before a contract expires that we'd normally like to roll it.
 These vary from zero (Korean bonds KR3 and KR10 which you can't roll until the expiry date) up to -1000 (SOFR where I like to stay several years out on the curve).
 - `carry_offset`: Whether we take carry from an earlier dated contract (-1, which is preferable) or a later dated contract (+1, which isn't ideal but if we hold the front contract we have no choice).
 This calculation is done based on the *priced* roll cycle, so for example for winter crude where the *hold* roll cycle is just 'Z' (we hold December), and the carry offset is -1 we take the previous month in the *priced* roll cycle (which is a full year FGHJKMNQUVXZ) i.e. November (whose code is 'X').
 You read more in Appendix B of [my first book](https://www.systematicmoney.org/systematic-trading) and in [my blog post](https://qoppac.blogspot.co.uk/2015/05/systems-building-futures-rolling.html).
 - `approx_expiry_offset`: How many days to shift the expiry date in a month, eg (the day of the month that a contract expires)-1.
 These values are just here so we can build roughly correct roll calendars (of which more later).
 In live trading you'd get the actual expiry date for each contract.